aaronsaray/aaronsaray.com/content/blog/2016-12-06-sometimes-more-features-arent-better.md

 tags:
 - business
 ---
-> The real reason we're not successful or getting a bunch of sales, is because we're missing feature X, Y and Z!
-Add them immediately!
+"The real reason we're not successful or getting a bunch of sales, is because we're missing feature X, Y and Z!
+Add them immediately!"

 <!--more-->